laurapersichini/laurapersichini/README.md

 [LinkedIn](https://www.linkedin.com/in/laura-persichini/)

 I'm Laura!
-I'm in my third year of Systems Design Engineering and currently looking for intern opportunities for Winter 2023 😃
+I'm in my third year of Systems Design Engineering and currently looking for intern opportunities for Fall 2023 😃